9 Common Furnace Problems and How to Fix Them

 Photo: Tomasz Zajda / Adobe Stock

-It’s important to replace furnace filters regularly as part of a routine inspection.
+Replacing furnace filters regularly is an essential part of a routine inspection.
 Clogged air filters restrict airflow and make your furnace work harder.
 At best, you’ll end up paying more for heat with an inefficient furnace.
 And at worst, your system can overheat and shut down, leaving you without heat completely.

-All these are signs your heat exchanger is leaking deadly carbon monoxide gas, which can cause carbon monoxide poisoning.
+A cracked heat exchanger can leak deadly carbon monoxide gas, causing carbon monoxide poisoning.
 If you suspect this problem, immediately evacuate your home and call an HVAC expert.

 An odd smell emanating from your furnace can indicate potential problems needing prompt attention.
-When detecting smells from your furnace, it is always a good idea to contact your gas utility company and a licensed HVAC technician to address the issue and ensure your safety.
 Here are some distinctive odors that can signal furnace issues.

-• Burning or metallic odor: This scent is often associated with overheated electrical parts, a malfunctioning blower motor, or a clogged air filter—ignoring this smell could lead to further damage or even a fire hazard.
+• A burning or metallic odor is often associated with overheated electrical parts, a malfunctioning blower motor, or a clogged air filter.
+Ignoring this smell could lead to further damage or even a fire hazard.

-• Rotten egg or sulfur odor: It indicates a gas leak from your furnace—it's crucial to turn off your furnace, ventilate the area, and evacuate your home immediately.
+• A rotten egg or sulfur odor indicates a gas leak from your furnace.
+Turn off your furnace, ventilate the area, and evacuate your home immediately.

-• Musty or moldy odor: The smell may indicate moisture infiltrating your furnace or ductwork, impacting air quality—a professional should inspect your system to identify and rectify issues.
+• A musty or moldy odor may indicate moisture infiltrating your furnace or ductwork, impacting air quality.
+A professional should inspect your system to identify and rectify issues.

-• Burning dust odor: This happens when turning on the furnace after a while of inactivity—if the smell persists beyond a brief period, change the air filter.
+• A burning dust odor happens when turning on the furnace after a while of inactivity.
+If the smell persists beyond a brief period, change the air filter.

 Regular maintenance and prompt attention to odors will keep your furnace running safely and your home comfortable.